firavoyage/blogging/projects.md

   - finetuned for the sleepy ones
   - "notes are shown on the page"
   - "function image is painted on the screen"
+- style
+  - mihoyo or blue archive classroom
+  - aventurine's scheme cards & round-based battle in 0 turn
+  - fuxuan's divine perspective
+  - math solver by herta(asta) & screwllum
+  - lucky star transition scene
+  - evangelion cover art
+  - abstract internet culture in vhs
+  - dying voice after sports
+- mood
+  - prudence
+  - scepticism
+  - humbleness
 - self
   - hey fira here
   - what you see is my puppet
   - in the so called reality
   - and i'm teaching him math
-  - *yawn* he's so stupid
+  - _yawn_ he's so stupid
   - ...
   - hello f. i'm your past.
   - childhood retro: hs math
   - ...
   - god is defined as one's desire
   - which is the power of reshaping the world
+  - ...
+  - a bot reading lecture notes & answering questions
+  - a learner solving problems & writing wiki
 - daily
   - comment thread of the day
   - daily problems a & b
-- anime style
-  - lucky star transition scene
-  - blue archive group discussion
-  - classroom for mihoyo characters
-  - fuxuan's divine perspective
-  - math universe by herta(asta) & screwllum
-  - evangelion cover art
-- vhs style
-  - seat selection in vocational hs
-  - dying voice after sports
-- practice
-  - workbook & textbook for the ordinary
-  - challenge & notes for the gifted
 - idea
   - the world is nothing but unordered observations
   - also known as knowledge point
   - which is same difficulty for each
   - with proper division and reference
-- self
-  - a bot reading lecture notes & answering questions
-  - a learner solving problems & writing wiki
-- mood
-  - prudence
-  - scepticism
-  - humbleness
-- challenge
-  - problems are only given
-  - when you have a chance to work it out
-  - of course you will do things fast
-  - or you may head to the answer
 - freedom
   - it's break time!
   - solve these problems if you like